phoebe-michel/phoebe-michel/README.md

 - I'm a Software Engineer based in NJ.
 - 🌱 Currently immersing myself in all things front-end and software development
-- 🔭 Looking for frontend roles, either remote or based in the New York Metropolitan Area
+- 🔭 Looking for Software Engineer roles, either remote or based in the New York Metropolitan Area
 - 📫 How to reach me:
   - www.linkedin.com/in/phoebe-michel
   - phoebe.michel11@gmail.com

 ## What am I working on?

-- [ ] Personal Project: [Pomofocus.io Clone](https://github.com/phoebe-michel/pomofocus-io-clone-vuejs) (Built with Vue.js)
+- [ ] Current Personal Project: [Pomofocus.io Clone](https://github.com/phoebe-michel/pomofocus-io-clone-vuejs) (Built with Vue.js)
-  - [ ] Current: Completing UI
 - [ ] Learning React
-- [ ] Data Structures & Algorithms
-  - [ ] Familiarizing myself with all things DSA
-  - [ ] Practicing LeetCode Problems
-  - [ ] Learning about Big O Notation and how to apply it in Algorithm Analysis

 <!--
 **phoebe-michel/phoebe-michel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.